 It is very important to us here at Hambleton House that horses continue to have a happy life after their racing career is over.
-Bryan and Vicky are actively involved in horse racing’s own charity Retraining of Racehorses (ROR) and believe that breeders, owners and trainers all have a responsibility to ensure the safe and secure future of every horse that has been raised and trained to be a racehorse.
+Bryan and Vicky believe that breeders, owners and trainers all have a responsibility to ensure the safe and secure future of every horse that has been raised and trained to be a racehorse.

 Horses are sometimes forced to retire from racing at an early age, so still have a full life ahead of them and many go on to be very successful athletes in another discipline.
 Some are retired through injury and others are simply ready to slow down from the rigours of training but still have many years of life ahead of them as a riding horse or companion.
-Others may just be ‘too slow’ and are more suited to an alternative career but the variety of disciplines in which ex racehorses are now competing shows how versatile and re-trainable they are.
-We fully support the Retraining of Racehorses and would like to share some success stories with you about horses that were trained at Hambleton House.
-Bryan's wife Vicky is the North East Regional Co-ordinator for ROR and is also Chef d’equipe for the ROR Musical Ride display team.
+Others may just be ‘too slow’ and are more suited to an alternative career but the variety of disciplines in which ex-racehorses are now competing shows how versatile and re-trainable they are.
+Bryan's wife Vicky is the former North East Regional Co-ordinator for ROR and was also the Chef d’equipe for the ROR Musical Ride display team for many years.
 She has successfully retrained a number of horses that were once in training at Hambleton House and has competed at the highest level including Great Yorkshire Show, Hickstead and Horse of the Year Show.
-We have created a gallery of some of our former racehorses below.
+We support the Retraining of Racehorses charity and would like to share some success stories with you about horses that were trained at Hambleton House, we have created a gallery of some of our former racehorses below.

 Keep up to date with our ex-racehorses on Facebook at @bryansmartexracehorses

 If you would like to know more about ROR please follow the link www.ror.org.uk